 Everything sounds great right?
 WRONG!
 This the only pen that I can think of that is actually painful to simply hold.
 You have to be careful where you grip the pen because there are sharp points where hexagon body meets a cylindrical plastic section.
 The cap is loose when the Woodnote is capped and posted; this creates an annoying rattle.
 Take the cap off and you can hear the refill rattling in the body as well.
 The Woodnote is not a heavy pen by any means at 5.5 grams but it is too heavy to feel like a wood pencil.
 The Uni Signo 0.38mm refill is good quality and writes well for such a small point but considering the Woodnote is painful to use and costs $4.60 you would have to really like the pencil shape and/or pain to have a use for this thing.

-Here are some great reviews of the Zebra Arbez Piitro:
+Here are some more reviews on the Woodnote:

-(I have no affiliation with the sites linked below)
+(I have no affiliation to the sites linked below)